-An unofficial count estimates that Ireland has more than 1,000 castles.
+An unofficial count estimates that Ireland has more than 30,000 castle and castle remains.
 Scattered throughout the country, most of the medieval castles were built as defensive homes by the island’s most powerful families.
 Unfortunately, most of the castles were abandoned and left to lie as ruins.
 However, many of the fortified palaces have been restored to their former glory and can be explored by visitors.
 Whether you want to seek out deserted countryside homes, kiss the Blarney stone, get married in Ireland, or simply sleep in luxury — here are the best castles in Ireland:

 Bunratty Castle: Co.
 Clare, Ireland

 Bunratty Castle is one of the most beloved and well-known castles in Ireland.
 Though there were earlier settlements on the same spot, the castle as it stands today was built in the 1400s.
-It is a fortified tower house located in County Clare which was fully restored in 1954.
+It is a fortified tower house located in County Clare which was fully restored in the 1960s.
 The gray stone castle has been furnished with antiques from the 15th and 16th centuries to show what life would have been like when it was built by the powerful MacNamara family.
 It is possible to visit the castle and to book tickets for the medieval banquets that are held there almost every day.

 The Rock of Cashel: Co.
 Tipperary, Ireland